 2. HOST A DINNER PARTY

-Promise them a post-trip slide show or a small souvenir from your travels as a thank-you.
+Promise them a post-trip slide show or a handmade souvenir from your travels as a thank-you.
+And don’t forget to plug your crowdfunding page.

 3. SELL T-SHIRTS